The Real Cost of Context Switching for Founders

 Consolidate your tools.
 Every tool you eliminate from your daily stack removes an entire category of context switches.
 If research, planning, tasks, docs, and communication live in one platform, you've cut dozens of daily switches before changing a single habit.

 Batch your communication.
 Instead of leaving Slack open all day, check it at set intervals - maybe 9am, noon, and 4pm.
-The messages will still be there, and your deep work hours will be dramatically more productive.
+The same logic applies to live syncs: collapsing your calendar to a few predictable meetings instead of a dozen ad-hoc ones protects whole blocks of deep work.

 Protect two-hour blocks.
 Block two uninterrupted hours every morning for your most important work.
 No messages, no meetings, no tool-switching.
 The compound effect over weeks and months is enormous.